viditn91/GoCritik/README.md

 - A user can create reviews, make ratings on resource
 - A review can be liked, commented upon by user
 - A comment can be liked by user
+- A user can suggest a resource to the admin, which gets listed on admin's approval.
+- To keep the dynamicity at front-end, liquid templates can be edited by the admin of the website.

 ## Reporting issues
 - If you face any issue, report me at vidit@vinsol.com